aws-samples/sample-chatbot-for-bedrock-knowledge-base-and-multimodal-llms/README.md

 python scripts/create_kb.py --help
 ```
 In that case, you would need to have an AWS Role with the follwoing Policies:
-    a.
-IAMFullAccess
+    * IAMFullAccess
-    b.
-AWSLambda_FullAccess
+    * AWSLambda_FullAccess
-    c.
-AmazonS3FullAccess
+    * AmazonS3FullAccess
-    d.
-AmazonBedrockFullAccess
+    * AmazonBedrockFullAccess
-    e.
-Custom policy for Amazon OpenSearch Serverless such as
+    * Custom policy for Amazon OpenSearch Serverless such as
     ```
     {
                 "Version": "2012-10-17",